lanceanthonya/Chem_154_Lab2_bioinfo/README.md

 # Other Software used:
 - BLASTn (Query of alignments or potential Group I ribozyme sequences in other bacteriophage species)
-- Clustal Omega (Outputs alignments between Twort and candidate ribozyme sequences found in other bacteriophages)
+- Clustal Omega (Outputs pairwise alignment files between Twort and candidate ribozyme sequences found in other bacteriophages)
 - Jupyter Notebook Version 6.5.2
 - Mol* (https://molstar.org/)